NBDZ/dbnorm/README.md

 > - ACDdbnorm ;
 *Adjusted coefficient of determination for a data normalized for across batch signal drift*

-This function gives a quick notification about the performance of the statistical models implemented in the dbnorm package such as two-stage procedure [DOI 10.1007/s12561-013-9081-1] and/or empirical Bayes methods in two setting of parametric and non-parametric as described in [PMID: 16632515] and by sva package [PMID: 22257669].
-Then adjusted coefficient of determination or Adjusted R-Squared is calculated for each variable estimated in a regression model for its dependency to the batch level in the raw data and treated data via either of those models.
-Immediately, the performance of applied models are presented by a score calculated based on the maximum variability explained by the batch level, notify the consistency of model performance for all detected variables (features), facilitating quick comparison of the models for selecting one of those models, which is more appropriate to the data structure.
-This function is suggested for less than 2k features.
+This function gives a quick notification about the performance of the statistical models, two-stage procedure [DOI 10.1007/s12561-013-9081-1] and/or empirical Bayes methods in two setting of parametric and non-parametric as described in [PMID: 16632515] and by sva package [PMID: 22257669], implemented in the dbnorm package, in accommodating technical variability.
+Subsequently, the  adjusted coefficient of determination or Adjusted R-Squared is calculated for each variable estimated in a regression model for its dependency to the batch level in the raw data and treated data via either of those models.
+Immediately, the performance of applied models are presented by a score calculated based on the maximum variability explained by the batch level, notify the consistency of model performance for all detected features (variables), facilitating quick comparison of the models for selecting one of those models, which is more appropriate to the data structure.
+This function is suggested for less than 2000 features (variables) for better computational speed.

 - Value

-Graphical check such as **Correlation** plot and **Score** plot together with the two vector data matrix of Adjusted R-squared for each model and a *Table* of score for the maximum Adjusted R-squared for each model
+Graphical check such as **Correlation** plot and **Score** plot compiled into a PDF and the two vector data matrix of Adjusted R-squared for each model and a *Table* of score for the maximum Adjusted R-squared detected for the applied models.

 ```
 ff<- data.frame(data[1],f]# frame the batch level with imputed matrix